 It is demanding and there are challenges, but it is frankly very enjoyable.
 I often hear supervisors say ‘I don’t know how I ever worked without them’.
 Registrars certainly improve your overall effectiveness because you’re constantly involved in a dialogue about providing the best health outcomes.

 According to Dr van Doorn, there are three levels of benefit, apart from the direct benefits to the registrar’s themselves.

 - The patients.
 It is my experience that patients do embrace and value interaction with younger doctors.

 - The supervisor.
 Having registrars in practice requires experienced supervisors to stop and think about what they do.
 Having an enquiring colleague by your side makes you stop and think and that directly relates to improved patient care.

 - The whole practice.
-The whole practice engages with and support our registrars.
+The whole practice engages with and supports our registrars.
 We all benefit.
 It has been especially rewarding to share the teaching and supervision with my co-supervisor.

-Hubert’s practice became accredited as a training organisation in 2013 and while he mentored and supervised many junior doctors throughout his career, he formally became a supervisor at his practice then.
-When asked, what Hubert would have done differently his response is clear.
-“I would have liked it if we had become a training practice sooner than we did”.
+Dr van Doorn's practice became accredited as a training organisation in 2013, and while he mentored and supervised many junior doctors throughout his career, he formally became a supervisor at his practice then.
+When asked what Dr van Doorn would have done differently he said he would have liked it if his clinic had become a training practice sooner than it did.